-When I tell people I am a money coach, there are a few questions I sometimes hear.
+When I tell people that I am a financial empowerment coach, there are a few questions I often hear.
 “Do you help people with investments?” is one.
 “Can you tell me what to do with my money?” is another.
-This one is my favorite: “Is a money coach like a financial advisor?”
+This one is my favorite: “Is that like a financial advisor?”

-I like that last question because it gives me a chance to explain the difference between a financial advisor and a money coach.
+I like that last question because it gives me a chance to explain the difference between a financial advisor and a financial empowerment coach.
 Both are experts in helping you improve your financial life, but our approaches are quite different.

-Money coaches also help clients create happier, healthier financial lives.
-But a money coach starts not with your wallet but with you – your values, your goals, your desired future.
-A money coach will help you:
+Financial coaches also help clients create happier, healthier financial lives.
+But a financial coach – especially a financial empowerment coach – starts not with your wallet but with you.
+The initial focus is on your values, your goals, and your desired future.
+A financial empowerment coach will help you:

 - identify what you want to achieve

 - notice and conquer money “gremlins” that keep you from moving forward